AleMorales9011/ForgeWare/README.md

 - [**Disaster recovery (DR) and business continuity (BC):**]() Designing and implementing DR/BC plans.
 - [**Metrics and analytics:**]() Analyzing infrastructure and application metrics to improve overall efficiency.
 - [**Tooling and automation expertise:**]() Automate a wide range of tasks and workflows.

-# Conclusion
-Remember, DevOps is a **cultural shift** as much as a technical practice.
-By **embracing collaboration**, automation, and continuous improvement, you can empower your team to deliver high-quality software faster and more reliably.
-This repository serves as a springboard for your **DevOps journey**.